GrantDPowell/Integrated-Lab-Companion/README.md

 # OUTDATED & REBRANDED

-# The ILC has been rebranded as the Digilab One, please refer to [Digilab DOCS](https://docs.parleii.com/about/aboutus).
+# The ILC has been rebranded as the [Digilab One DOCS](https://docs.parleii.com/about/aboutus).

-# The Installable software is also outdated, please refer to [Digilab Software](https://digilab-one.parleii.com).
+# The Installable software is outdated [Digilab Software](https://digilab-one.parleii.com).

 ## Integrated Lab Companion (ILC)